Domestic Partnership FAQs

 If you are a student, your partner and your partner's child(ren) may be added to your student medical plan.
 Housing, gymnasium, and library privileges will also be extended.

 How and when may I enroll my Domestic Partner?

-If you wish to enroll your same gender Domestic Partner and/or Domestic Partner’s eligible child(ren), submit a Statement of Domestic Partnership form and copies of at least three of the following documents to the Benefits Office.
+If you wish to enroll your same gender Domestic Partner (registered on or before December 31, 2016) and/or Domestic Partner’s eligible child(ren), submit a Statement of Domestic Partnership form and copies of at least three of the following documents to the Benefits Office.

 - Joint mortgage or lease

 - Designation of domestic partner as beneficiary for life insurance & retirement contract